North Carolina Republicans enact voting changes that weaken governor's ability to oversee elections

 “This bill does the opposite of what it says it will do — it will actually make the administration of elections more partisan, not less partisan,” said Rep. Allen Buansi, a Democrat.

-The law says the new state board also would have until early January to decide whether to keep current state elections Executive Director Karen Brinson Bell on the job or hire someone else.
+The law says the new state board also would have until Jan.
+10 to decide whether to keep current state elections Executive Director Karen Brinson Bell on the job or hire someone else.
 If the board can’t decide, the decision would fall to Republican Senate leader Phil Berger.

 Republicans were unhappy with Brinson Bell — hired by the Democratic-majority board in 2019 — for her role in a legal settlement that extended in 2020 the time for mailed-in ballot envelopes postmarked by the election date to be received and counted from three days after the election to nine days.